vinhta314/lzw-compressor/README.md

 ```
 compressor_object.encoded_text
 ```
-The compression ratio is calculated as the `compressed number of bytes / uncompressed number of bytes`.
+The compression ratio is a measure of the reduction in data needed to represent the text after the LZW compression.
+It is calculated as the `uncompressed number of bytes / compressed number of bytes`.
 ```
 compressor_object.compression_ratio
 ```